-Douglas Land Conservancy is pleased to announce the 6th Annual “Capturing the Beauty of Open Land” event will take place on Saturday, June 25th, from 10 am to 8 pm, and Sunday, June 26, from 10 am to 4 pm, at the Perry Street Pavilion, 414 Perry Street, in downtown Castle Rock.
+Douglas Land Conservancy is pleased to announce the 6th Annual “Capturing the Beauty of Open Land”.
+The art exhibit and sale will take place on Saturday, June 25th, from 10 am to 8 pm, and Sunday, June 26, from 10 am to 4 pm, at the Perry Street Pavilion, 414 Perry Street, in downtown Castle Rock.

 “Capturing the Beauty of Open Land” provides an opportunity for artists to paint on beautiful, public and private conserved properties in southern Douglas County over the course of one week (June 20 – 24).
 This unique week of painting will culminate in a gallery exhibit featuring hundreds of works created throughout the week on display and available for purchase.